Lingual arch: Passive use

-Transpalatal Arch
+Transpalatal arch

 Transpalatal arch or TPA may also be used as an adjunct in keeping anchorage in an extraction treatment in Orthodontics.
 A paper by Zablocki et al. showed negligible statistically significant difference between patients who received TPA vs patients who don't receive TPA.
-However, many other studies have showed that TPA cannot provide absolute anchorage to prevent mesial movement of the posterior molars.
+However, many other studies have shown that TPA cannot provide absolute anchorage to prevent mesial movement of the posterior molars.
 Baccetti et al. (2011) showed that the TPA could be used in the absence of Rapid Maxillary Expander.
 In these cases, the patients have palatally displaced canine teeth which do not require expansion.
 The TPA maintains the width of the arch as the palatally displaced canines are brought into occlusion.

 According to Fiorelli and Melsen, the role of passive TPA for anchorage has been frequently misunderstood.
 A passive TPA solidarizes the two molars or the two posterior segments, thus preventing any individual independent movement, as for example molar rotation or tipping due to alignment wires, loops or cantilevers, and this is a kind of anchorage source, however, cannot prevent the movement of the 2 molars as a group, as in the case of premolar space closure.

 TPA is also used to prevent buccal tipping of the molars when a Burstone-type Segmental Arch mechanics are being used.
 In a case of open bite, TPA can be used to maintain the molar position when TADs are being used to intrude the upper molars to close the open bite.

-Active Use
+Active use

 LLA and TPA, if removable, can also be activated in order to obtain molar movements in all planes of space.

 LLA and TPA are more frequently activated to expand or reduce the intermolar distance and to rotate the molars.
 In this way it is possible to reshape the whole dental arch if molars are connected to the other teeth by means of a buccal archwire.